SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Some use cases benefit from server – network metadata exchanges ({{server-network}}) and others need client involvement ({{host-network}})

+REQ-PACKET-SELF: Packet importance is indicated by the packet itself, which may need to be decrypted or de-obfuscated.

 ## Server-Network Metadata {#server-network}